-A disease awareness campaign may be carried out towards healthcare professionals, patients, or the general public, and there is no legal difference based on the type of audience.
-In practice, however, if a disease awareness campaign targets the general public, products specific information is generally not allowed to be mentioned; otherwise, law enforcement is more likely to regard the campaign as advertising.
-Other compliant requirements are discussed in 7.4 Provision of Disease Awareness Information to Patients Online.
+A disease awareness campaign may be aimed at healthcare professionals, patients or the general public, and there is no legal difference based on the type of audience.
+In practice, however, if a disease awareness campaign targets the general public, product-specific information is generally not allowed to be mentioned; otherwise, law enforcement is more likely to regard the campaign as advertising.
+Other compliance requirements are discussed in 7.4 Provision of Disease Awareness Information to Patients Online.

-2.3 Restrictions on Press Releases Regarding Medicines
+2.3 Restrictions on Press Releases regarding Medicines

-The law in China is not prohibited from press releases regarding medicines, but a promotion of medicines in the disguised form of press releases without prior regulatory approval is restricted.
-In practice, press releases are allowed if they only contain a strictly factual description of the medicine, such as the completion of clinical studies, the obtainment of relevant market approval, or the launch of a new product in a new jurisdiction.
+The law in China does not prohibit press releases regarding medicines, but promotion of medicines in the disguised form of press releases without prior regulatory approval is restricted.
+In practice, press releases are allowed only if they contain a strictly factual description of the medicine, such as the completion of clinical studies, the obtainment of relevant market approval, or the launch of a new product in a new jurisdiction.
 If the content of the press release exceeds such limited scope and includes elements of advertising/promotion, then it may fall into the scope of advertising and become subject to the Advertising Law.